 19th-21st Century Midwest American Paintings and Sculpture

 This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "19th-21st Century Midwest American Paintings and Sculpture."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
+Clicking on titles takes readers directly to these articles and essays.
+The date at the end of each title is the Resource Library publication date.

 Articles and essays from Resource Library in chronological order:

 40 Years of the Prairie Water Color Painters; essay by Cori Sherman North (5/14/15)

 Paint the Light Said American Artist Dale Nichols; essay by Amanda Mobley Guenther (/30/12)

 Dale Nichols: Transcending Regionalism; essay by Amanda Mobley Guenther (1/30/12)